 Here is a map of Panagsama Beach.
 The main businesses are marked and there is enough to give you a feeling for the orientation of the place and to work out where you are in relation to the rest of the Beach.
 Remember that it's possible to walk from the north end of the Beach to the south and vice versa; you have to pass through Pacita's garden but it is no problem; walk behind Pacita's concrete disco and you will come out on the track towards Planet Action and Tipolo or in the other direction, heading towards Neptune.

-This is a visual tour of Moalboal to give you an idea of what Moalboal was like in 2000.
+Two photo tours of Moalboal are linked here to give you an idea of what Moalboal was like in 2000 and 2009.

 Panagsama Beach offers a very laid back lifestyle and it is the perfect place for relaxing and scuba diving.
 There are many different restaurants that offer local and European food "a la carte".
 Or you can get fresh fish, prawns and crabs from the local fishermen and prepare a meal for yourself on the beach while you are watching the sunset over Negros Island.

 The night life often goes on into the small hours of the morning and offers something for everyone, young or old.
 There are discos, bars, outdoor bars and very often impromptu parties are held in/outside the diveshops at night time (Neptune Diving and Ocean Safari are particularly known for this).
 You can also listen to live music at a couple of venues along the beach.
-Look out for the local rock band G and the Dudes.
-Favourite bars (you'll find them very easily) are the Chili Bar and Last Filling Station.
+One-Eyed Jacks often has an acoustic band.
+Favourite bars (you'll find them very easily) are the Chili Bar and 7 Sins.
 Chief Mau's is always open until the early hours of the morning for those for whom the day starts at sundown!
-Tabu opposite Cabana Beach Resort show a film on their big screen system every evening at around 19.30h.

 There are "many" bars and drinking holes along the way in Panagsama, each different and many with their own specialties.
 I am assured that the gin & lime tastes far better when mixed like this!